Back to Briefs

 She notes that AI often draws from global datasets that may not capture regional or cultural learning differences.
 Within the Caribbean, this can mean that AI-generated lesson plans or learning materials may overlook crucial socio-cultural or linguistic contexts.
 “Because AI mines what already exists online, it may not always fit the specific learning needs of the students,” she added.

 Dr. Owen encourages both teachers and students to view AI as a support system, not a substitute.
-“Utilize it to help you set the foundation, but build on it with your own learning, critical thinking skills, and approach to topics.
-In that way the students are using it as a tool in their learning, not a replacement for their unique intellect and perspective.”
+“Utilize it to help you set the foundation, but build on it with your own learning, critical thinking skills, and approach to topics.”

 When asked about the main benefits and challenges of AI in education, Dr. Owen highlighted the dual nature of the technology.